 Do you know what your consultant is doing to try and clarify things and has he/she given you any information around any next steps which may need to be taken to investigate further?
 Has your consultant discussed your clinical circumstances with a multi disciplinary team?

-Also, just in case it’s something you want to look into, there’s some information here around second opinions - NHS patients' rights - Citizens Advice.
+Also, just in case it’s something you want to look into, there’s some information here around second opinions - Get advice about health costs and services - Citizens Advice.
 As it explains on this page -

 You may wish to get a second opinion after seeing a consultant.
 You will need to request this from the consultant, who may arrange for you to see someone else.
 If the consultant does not agree, you could ask your GP to help.